-A vascular surgeon is a medical doctor who specializes in treating diseases and conditions that affect the circulatory system.
+A vascular surgeon is a medical doctor specializing in treating diseases and conditions affecting the circulatory system.
 This includes the arteries, veins, and lymphatic vessels throughout the body.
 Vascular surgeons have specialized training and expertise in diagnosing and treating a wide range of vascular conditions, including peripheral artery disease, carotid artery disease, aortic aneurysms, deep vein thrombosis, varicose veins, and more.

 Vascular surgeons play a critical role in helping individuals maintain their vascular health and preventing serious complications associated with vascular disease.